addyosmani/backbone-fundamentals/index.md

     }
 });

-/*We can then create our own instance of a photo as follows:*/ var myPhoto = new Photo();
+// We can then create our own instance of a photo as follows: var myPhoto = new Photo();
 ```